HashkeyHSK/whale-staking/docs/QUICK_START_DUAL_TIER.md

 1. **Staking Time Window**: Must provide `STAKE_START_TIME` and `STAKE_END_TIME` environment variables at deployment (Unix timestamp, in seconds), can be adjusted via admin functions
 2. **Independent Deployment**: Both products are completely independent contract instances
 3. **Independent Reward Pools**: Each product needs independent reward pool management and deposits
-4. **Whitelist Management**: Premium Staking must have whitelist enabled, requires admin authorization
+4. **Whitelist Management**:  must have whitelist enabled, requires admin authorization
 5. **Parameters are Irreversible**: Existing staking positions are not affected by configuration updates
 6. **Reward Calculation**: Reward calculation logic is the same, but yield rates differ